KiefBC/wwe-universe-manager/README.md

 1. For backend features, add test files in `src-tauri/tests/`
 2. For frontend features, add test files in `src/tests/` (if applicable)
 3. Use the common test utilities in `common.rs` for setup and teardown

-### Continuous Integration

-The test suite is designed to be run in CI environments.
-The `run_tests.sh` script will exit with a non-zero status code if any tests fail, making it suitable for CI pipelines.